Azure Active Directory Hybrid Identity Design Considerations

 You can use this guide to understand how to design a hybrid identity solution that is able to integrate a cloud-based identity management system with your current on-premises identity solution.

 The following graphic shows an example a hybrid identity solution that enables IT Admins to manage to integrate their current Windows Server Active Directory solution located on-premises with Microsoft Azure Active Directory to enable users to use Single Sign-On (SSO) across applications located in the cloud and on-premises.

-The above illustration is an example of a hybrid identity solution that is leveraging cloud services to integrate with on-premises capabilities in order to provide a single experience to the end user authentication process and to facilitate IT managing those resources.
-Although this can be a very common scenario, every organization’s hybrid identity design is likely to be different than the example illustrated in Figure 1 due to different requirements.
+The above illustration is an example of a hybrid identity solution that is leveraging cloud services to integrate with on-premises capabilities in order to provide a single experience to the end-user authentication process and to facilitate IT managing those resources.
+Although this example can be a common scenario, every organization’s hybrid identity design is likely to be different than the example illustrated in Figure 1 due to different requirements.

 This guide provides a series of steps and tasks that you can follow to design a hybrid identity solution that meets your organization’s unique requirements.
 Throughout the following steps and tasks, the guide presents the relevant technologies and feature options available to you to meet functional and service quality level requirements for your organization.

-Assumptions: You have some experience with Windows Server, Active Directory Domain Services and Azure Active Directory.
-In this document, we assume you are looking for how these solutions can meet your business needs on their own or in an integrated solution.
+Assumptions: You have some experience with Windows Server, Active Directory Domain Services, and Azure Active Directory.
+In this document, it is assumed you are looking for how these solutions can meet your business needs on their own, or in an integrated solution.